Epicurius/push_swap/README.md

 ## Visulaizer (only for mac)
 Visualizes the individual moves taken to sort stack A.
-Press space to see the next move.
+Press space to see the next move and esc key to exit.

 ## Use
 ``ARG=`ruby -e "puts (1..100).to_a.shuffle.join(' ')"` ; ./push_swap/push_swap $ARG | ./checker/checker $ARG`` <br/>